Evaluation and Treatment of Sleep Disorders

 Your Personalized Sleep Disorder Treatment Program

-At Winthrop, once a patient has completed a sleep study, the acquired data is carefully scrutinized by the registered polysomnographic technologists, who examine the stages of sleep measured and relevant events that occurred during sleep, including breathing abnormalities, limb movements, sleep fragmentation, teeth grinding, heartburn and other findings.
+At NYU Winthrop, once a patient has completed a sleep study, the acquired data is carefully scrutinized by the registered polysomnographic technologists, who examine the stages of sleep measured and relevant events that occurred during sleep, including breathing abnormalities, limb movements, sleep fragmentation, teeth grinding, heartburn and other findings.
 After this process, a secondary survey of the results is reviewed by a SDC physician who interprets the technical data, creating a polysomnographic report.
 Patients consult with the sleep specialist to review their “sleep architecture” (the shape of their sleep) and discuss the findings underscoring the diagnosis.
 Depending on the diagnosis, a personalized treatment program is designed and therapy begins.